microsoft/reverse-proxy/README.md

     1. For CMD, there is no supported script.
 You can manually add the `.dotnet` directory **within this repo** to your `PATH`.
 Ensure `where dotnet` shows a path within this repository!
 1. Launch VS, VS for Mac, or VS Code!

-As a short-cut, you can also just run the `startvs.cmd` script to launch Visual Studio on Windows.
-There's no need to use the `activate` script in that case.

 If you're having trouble building the project, or developing in Visual Studio, please file a bug to let us know and we'll help out (and fix our scripts/tools as needed)!

 # Getting started

-Take a look at the [Sample App](samples/ReverseProxy.Sample), which configures a proxy to route traffic on all paths to a single backend server (the example backend server is [provided as well](samples/SampleServer)).
+Take a look at the [sample apps](samples/), for some examples of how to use YARP.
 We'll be publishing more docs and tutorials as the project develops!

 # Roadmap